sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/02-lit-review.md

-Remove all pre-print references in this section .md and also, ONLY include papers&#x20;
+Remove all pre-print references in this section .md and also in the paper.jsonl, ONLY include papers from reputable conferences.

 # Literature Review